Procedures for implementing the minor workplace accident register

 • The existence of a Social and Economic Committee.

-Register retention conditions
+Register retention requirements

 Photo credit: Lucian Alexe